You aren't signed in Sign In |

 Presenter: Suzanna Conrad is the head of library information systems in the University Library at California State University Sacramento.
 Her research interests include human-computer interaction, scholarly communication and ethics in librarianship.

-Categories: My Library Is
+Categories: Data Literacy, My Library Is

 This event is sponsored by Reaching Across Illinois Library System.